Muhittin Serin

-Muhittin Serin (born 1945) is a hattat (islamic calligrapher) and professor.
+Muhittin Serin (born 1945) is a Turkish hattat (islamic calligrapher) and professor.

 Early life

 Muhittin Serin was born on 3 August 1945 in the Dimorta-Üzümören District of Tokat.

 Education

 He graduated from the Islam Institute in 1970.
 He earned his doctorate from the Marmara University in 1983 in the field of Turkish-Islamic Arts.

 Career

 In 1983 he became an assistant professor at the Marmara University and associate professor in 1992.
 Then he served as a professor from 1998 till the beginning of 2012.
 Since October of 2012 he has been working at the 29 Mayıs University.

 Between 1983 and 2016 he wrote 50 articles for the İslâm Ansiklopedisi.
 He wrote on for museum exhibitions on the topic of Islamic calligraphy including at the Indiana University Fine Arts Museum, and presented a paper for a calligraphy festival organised by the Iran Ministry of Culture and Contemporary Arts Museum.

 Professionally he is known as a calligrapher and a professor.